 Property # 2

-Rent paid on time.
-No repairs or issues for the month of October.
 This is my first rental property.
-It used to be my primary residence.
-I expect gradual appreciation from this property as well because it is in the suburbs of this HOT market I live in.
+It used to be my primary residence at one point.
+I expect gradual appreciation from this property because it is in the suburbs Austin which has been growing tremendously.
 Love me some HOT markets!
 150K is about what its worth now based on MLS comparisons.
-I will update the market value of this property in early 2016.
-Super Satisfied!
+Satisfied!

 Property # 3